jamesryanbell/node-wraith/readme.md

 	}

 ###API
 This is very basic at the minute but you can use wraith within your applications.

 At the minute there is only one option which is to run the application with a given config file and then run a specified callback but I am looking to expand this in the future.

+	npm install wraith --save-dev

 	var wraith = require('wraith');
 	var config = require('./config/chrome');